-As of August 15th, Pennsylvania has awarded the first online gaming licenses for three of the state’s casinos: Harrah’s Casino Philadelphia, Parx Casino, and Mount Airy Resort Casino.
-Although the licenses have been awarded, the Pennsylvania Gaming Control Board still have to approved the online service providers before the casinos can begin testing their online applications.
+As of August 15th, Pennsylvania has awarded the first online gaming licenses for the state’s casinos.
+Some of the first casinos include, Harrah’s Casino Philadelphia, Parx Casino, and Mount Airy Resort Casino.
+Although the licenses have been awarded, the Pennsylvania Gaming Control Board approves the online service providers before the casinos can launch their online applications.

 - Presque Isle Downs Casino

 - Hollywood Casino